Nonsurgical Treatment Options for Scoliosis

 You need to wear a brace until your spine stops growing.
 This timing varies quite a bit from person to person.
 Your doctor will check your brace and the status of your growth every 4 to 6 months.

 The amount of time each day that you have to wear the brace depends upon several things, including your growth and the type of brace you wear.
-The most common daytime braces are worn 16 to 23 hours each day.
+The most common daytime braces are worn 16 to 23 hours daily.

 Some braces are worn only while you sleep, but they do not work for all curve types.
-Your doctor will advise you about which brace and wearing time is best for you.
+Your doctor will advise you about which brace is best for you and the amount of time you need to wear your brace each day.

 What will it be like to wear a brace?

 It may take some practice to get used to putting on your brace, but soon you will become an expert at it.
-Clothes in loose-fitting styles will easily cover your brace.
+Clothes in loose-fitting styles will easily cover your brace, making it impossible for others to know you're even wearing a brace.

 As long as your doctor approves, you will be able to remove your brace to play sports or do other recreational activities.